oropesa/oro-regexp/README.md

 ## Overview

-RegExp is just an object with regular expressions.
+`REGEXP` is just an object with regular expressions.

 ## Installation